caltechlibrary/eprinttools/NOTES.md

 # Overview

 E-Prints produces a list of recently added items to the repository but doesn't provide a feed of items by publication dates.
-The epgo command line utility provides a way to generate that list by leveraging E-Prints REST API.
+The ep command line utility provides a way to generate that list by leveraging E-Prints REST API.

-## epgo functions
+## ep functions

 + New() - returns an new API structure
 + ListEPrintsURI() - returns a list of eprint URI from the REST API